carlosfcpinto/ebpf_thesis/assignment.md

 ## Objectives
 The main objective of this thesis is the development of an eBPF application that prevents data exfiltration from a certain machine.
 This module will then go through a formal verification process, before deployment.

 The fact that we use eBPF is particularly useful, since the classical approach of static configurations, although they work when configured statically during the provisioning of the machine, they become brittle when deployed across a fleet of machines and in the face of changing policies.

+This application will serve the purpose of restricting services and capabilities inside the kernel, based on a per user or service approach, effectively armoring/shielding the system from unwanted accesses, either to services or files.

+## State of The Art
 Currently, one tool that provides such application is Google's **Kernel Runtime Security Instrumentation**, (KRSI), which makes use of the **Linux Security Module**, (LSM), and **eBPF**, allowing for the implementation of LSM hooks in eBPF code.
 On the topic of the formal verification of eBPF code, a note has been made on *notes.md*, pointing to a link of a tool developed in coq for the formal verification of BPF code, which closely resembles machine code formal verification.
 There's also a tool for the formal verification of **LLVM** code, which can be an option, being that the compilation of eBPF kernel code makes use of **clang** and the **LLVM** project.
 (Further research is needed being that the latter tool seems rather simplistic, and perhaps not exactly what is needed.)
 The most realistic approach, being the hardest one aswell, would be the development of a tool that generates verification conditions from eBPF kernel code and can load it into the **Why3** framework, making use of **SMT solvers** to discharge said conditions.